Understand your business functions and capabilities

 But why?
 Don’t you already understand?
 Sure – on a certain level.
 What you don’t know is whether or not to shut a particular function down during a time of crisis.
 We operate generally with an understanding of how our business works in ideal situations.
 Or even normal situations.

-When a pandemic hits, though, if we’re not careful, our house of cards can fall apart fast if we don’t have a flexible IT portfolio management (ITPM) system in place to coordinate variables.
+When a pandemic hits, though, if we’re not careful, our house of cards can fall apart fast if we don’t have a flexible IT portfolio management (ITPM) system in place to support crisis response software and coordinate variables.

 What you get from ITPM:

 - An overview of critical processes and their supporting IT

 - Vulnerability targets to be reduced

 - Minimal operations that need to be maintained

 - Downstream and upstream dependencies for processes, data, applications and technologies